Peste Noire

 Mors Orbis Terrarum (2007) collects all their recordings not included in of their two proper albums, notably their demo Aryan Supremecy (2001).

-La Sale Famine, also active as Valfunde, was the only surviving member of the original Peste Noise line-up on the mini-album Ballade Cuntre Lo Anemi Francor (De Profundis, 2009), that delivered their most complex and idiosyncratic collage yet.
+Famine continued the Peste Noise project with the mini-album Ballade Cuntre Lo Anemi Francor (De Profundis, 2009), his most complex and idiosyncratic collage yet.
 Unfortunately, it did not pursue some great ideas that were left unfinished as short pieces (Concerto Pour Cloportes, Vespre, Requiem Pour Nioka).
 There are other missed opportunities.
 For example, Rance Black Metal De France uses a folk singalong as a launching pad for a demonic hoedown.
 Not knowing what to do with it, the music stops and restarts as a tamer jam propelled by power riffs worthy of southern-boogie bands.

 Where it works, however, the album ranks with their best material.
 La Mesniee Mordrissoire pulls out a grotesque drunk singalong (worthy of a Kurt Weill musical) from a swamp of distorted riffs and steady drumbeats.
 One of their most poignant compositions, Ballade Cuntre Les Anemis De La France - De Francois Villon takes inspiration from medieval music but then twists the leitmotiv to become a loose blues-rock jam supporting the raspy narrative (a far cry from the screams and growls of the past).